MohammeddJaveed/practiceProgramming/README.md

 This repository is dedicated to practicing daily coding problems to enhance problem-solving skills.
 By tackling different challenges, I’m continuously improving my understanding of algorithms and optimizing solutions, especially focusing on time and space complexity.

 ## What's Inside
-- **Daily Challenges**: A collection of problems and solutions, primarily focusing on easy-to-medium array-related tasks.
 - **Problem-Solving**: Aiming to refine my ability to approach and solve problems effectively.

 ## Goals
-- Solve 2 problems daily to develop a consistent coding habit.
 - Focus on optimizing solutions for time and space complexity.
 - Continue building and sharing knowledge through this repository.